412.434.7222 x210 | [email protected]

 Cindy Geib has been with RCB nearly twenty-nine years and has a seasoned grasp on her areas of responsibility.
 These responsibilities include budget/financial management, marketing, ticket sales, concert series production, contracted performances, and implementing concert sponsorship packages.

 Phil Parr has over thirty years of substantial experience in the health and human service and public education sectors.
 He has managed non-profit organizations, operated a management consultation business, and served in the cabinet of the Superintendent of Schools of the Pittsburgh school district.
 His career in the school system culminated with the position of Chief of Staff.
 At RCB, Phil oversees the strategic plan and manages development activities to bring in contributed revenue from foundations, corporations, and individuals.

 412.434.7222 x105 | [email protected]

-Linda Reznik has over twenty-five years experience in arts management, and has worked with some of the world's most celebrated dance companies and music ensembles.
+Linda Reznik has over twenty-seven years experience in arts management, and has worked with some of the world's most celebrated dance companies and music ensembles.
 As the founder and director of River City Artists Management, she facilitated touring engagements for her diverse roster of artists all over the United States.
 Her work in the field of touring continues with Pittsburgh's River City Brass.